-Durham City \$233,781 Durham County \$40,225 Chapel Hill \$58,599 Carrboro \$20,050 Hillsborough \$6,232 Orange County \$35,019 Chatham County \$14,498 GoTriangle \$29,871 Example 2 Fair geographic distribution of projects.
-MPO staff will be using ascoring rubric to score allproject submittals.
-The highest scoring projects will receive their funding requests.
-Funding maximums ensure that no one project or applicant receives a disproportionate share of available funding.
+Mutli-year Funding

+The RFF program should be flexible and this means funding more expensive projects over several years when needed.
+Therefore.

-Therefore, Agencies may apply for up to three years of funding.
-This will count against the agency's 60% overall funding request for each of the years that the project has received funding.
-Agencies will receive funding when it is needed to avoid having to inefficiently phase projects.
+- Agencies may apply for up to three years of funding.
+This will count against the agency's 65% overall funding request for each of the years that the project has received funding. - Agencies will receive funding when it is needed to avoid having to inefficiently phase projects.
 NCDOT banks funding for the MPO, so providing the funding up front should not be a problem.

-Four-Year Funding Review and Provisions for Agencies that Have Not Received Funding Before each call for projects, MPO staff will review funding received by all agencies over the previous four years.
-Beginning in FY24, if an agency has not received funding in the previous four years, they will receive an extra 10 points on the rubric for projects they submit in that cycle.
-These points may be added to a single project or divided for multiple projects. nability to Use Funds n cases where an agency cannot secure a local match after two years of receiving RFF or there are egregious delays to using RFF, MPO staff will ask the MPO Board to make a recommendation about whether RFF should be withdrawn from a project and returned to the RFF pool.
-Application Procedure Cost Estimates MPO staff will provide a schedule for the Call for Projects at the beginning of each fiscal year.
+Four-Year Funding Review and Provisions for Agencies that Have Not Received Funding

+- Before each call for projects, MPO staff will review funding received by all agencies over the previous four years. - Beginning in FY24, if an agency has not received funding in the previous four years, they will receive an extra 10 points on the rubric for projects they submit in that cycle.
+These points may be added to a single project or divided for multiple projects.

+Inability to Use Funds

+In cases where an agency cannot secure a local match after two years of receiving RFF or there are egregious delays to using RFF, MPO staff will ask the MPO Board to make a recommendation about whether RFF should be withdrawn from a project and returned to the RFF pool.
+The two year timeline begins once the MPO Board has approved project funding.

+Application Procedure

+MPO staff will provide a schedule for the Call for Projects at the beginning of each fiscal year.
 All due dates for application materials will be finalized at least one month before the first application materials are due.

-Beginning in FY24, the MPO would like to us cost estimates for new projects.
-We will work this possible.
-Until then, jurisdictions should Agencies should only apply for funding for projects that have a phase that begins in or within one year of the Call for Projects cycle.
-For example, you should only apply for funding in FY 23 if the project or project phase that you are they have available. applying for begins in FY 23 or 24.
+Agencies should only apply for funding for projects that have a phase that begins in or within one year of the Call for Projects cycle.
+For example, you should only apply for funding in FY 23 if the project or project phase that you are applying for begins in FY 23 or 24.

 Applicants will receive links to two types of applications: 1) new projects and 2) existing projects.
-Applicants will fill out the appropriate application by project type and send an email to MPO staff once all their applications are complete with the Applicants will receive links to two types of applications: 1) new projects and 2) existing projects.
-Applicants will fill out the appropriate application by project type and send an email to MPO staff once all their applications are complete with the following information: 1) A list of all submitted projects Applicants will receive links to two types of applications: 1) new projects and 2) existing projects.
-Applicants will fill out the appropriate application by project type and send an email to MPO staff once all their applications are complete with the following information: Applicants will receive links to two types of applications: 1) new projects and 2) existing projects.
-Applicants will fill out the appropriate application by project type and send an email to MPO staff once all their applications are complete with the following information: A list of all submitted projects Shapefiles for each project submitted Applicants will receive links to two types of applications: 1) new projects and 2) existing projects.
-Applicants will fill out the appropriate application by project type and send an email to MPO staff once all their applications are complete with the following information: A list of all submitted projects Shapefiles for each project submitted A designated point of contact for the submissions Applicants will receive links to two types of applications: 1) new projects and 2) existing projects.
-Applicants will fill out the appropriate application by project type and send an email to MPO staff once all their applications are complete with the following information: A list of all submitted projects Shapefiles for each project submitted A designated point of contact for the submissions Pre-submittal Meeting At least two weeks before applications are due, MPO staff will hold a presubmittal meeting for local agencies and urisdictions.
+Applicants will fill out the appropriate application by project type and send an email to MPO staff once all their applications are complete with the following information:

+- 1) A list of all submitted projects

+- 2) Shapefiles for each project submitted

+- 3) A designated point of contact for the submissions

+Pre-submittal Meeting

+At least two weeks before applications are due, MPO staff will hold a presubmittal meeting for local agencies and jurisdictions.
 Each agency submitting an application should have a representative present at the meeting.
 If that is not possible, the agency should let MPO staff know and set up a one-on-one meeting to discuss their questions.
-Responses to Applicants will receive links to two types of applications: 1) new projects and 2) existing projects.
-Applicants will fill out the appropriate application by project type and send an email to MPO staff once all their applications are complete with the following information: A list of all submitted projects Shapefiles for each project submitted A designated point of contact for the submissions Pre-submittal Meeting At least two weeks before applications are due, MPO staff will hold a presubmittal meeting for local agencies and urisdictions.
-Each agency submitting an application should have a representative present at the meeting.
-If that is not possible, the agency should let MPO staff know and set up a one-on-one meeting to discuss their questions.
 Responses to all questions raised at the presubmittal meeting will be posted on the MPO's website.

+Cost Estimates

-Cost Estimates Applicants should share the method they used to prepare their cost estimate.
+- Applicants should share the method they used to prepare their cost estimate.
 For instance, did they use a cost estimator tool?
-Which one?
-Applicants will receive links to two types of applications: 1) new projects and 2) existing projects.
-Applicants will fill out the appropriate application by project type and send an email to MPO staff once all their applications are complete with the following information: A list of all submitted projects Shapefiles for each project submitted A designated point of contact for the submissions Pre-submittal Meeting At least two weeks before applications are due, MPO staff will hold a presubmittal meeting for local agencies and urisdictions.
-Each agency submitting an application should have a representative present at the meeting.
-If that is not possible, the agency should let MPO staff know and set up a one-on-one meeting to discuss their questions.
-Responses to all questions raised at the presubmittal meeting will be posted on the MPO's website.
-Cost Estimates Applicants should share the method they used to prepare their cost estimate.
-For instance, did they use a cost Applicants will receive links to two types of applications: 1) new projects and 2) existing projects.
-Applicants will fill out the appropriate application by project type and send an email to MPO staff once all their applications are complete with the following information: A list of all submitted projects Shapefiles for each project submitted A designated point of contact for the submissions Pre-submittal Meeting At least two weeks before applications are due, MPO staff will hold a presubmittal meeting for local agencies and urisdictions.
-Each agency submitting an application should have a representative present at the meeting.
-If that is not possible, the agency should let MPO staff know and set up a one-on-one meeting to discuss their questions.
-Responses to all questions raised at the presubmittal meeting will be posted on the MPO's website.
-Cost Estimates Applicants should share the method they used to prepare their cost estimate.
-For instance, did they use a cost estimator tool?
-Which one?
+Which one? - Cost estimates should be no more than a year old.

+Contingencies

+To reduce the need for shortfall funding and to account for the difficulty of developing accurate cost estimates, all RFF project submittals must include a contingency of at least 15%.
+Contingencies will be based on project completion.

+Cost Estimates

+Beginning in FY24, the MPO would like to use an on-call consultant to provide cost estimates for new projects.
+We will work to find room in our budget to make this possible.
+Until then, jurisdictions should use the best cost estimation tool they have available.